Charting the main sequence of star-forming galaxies out to redshifts z<5.7: Discussion

-At masses $>M_0$ the main sequence flattens.
-As suggested (e.g. \citealt{Daddi_2022, Popesso_2023}), the SFR-$M_\ast$ turnover is most likely caused by the phasing out of cold accretion.
-Based on theoretical scenarios, the cold gas can accrete freely for dark-matter (DM) halos with $M_{\rm DM}<M_{\rm shock}$, where $M_{\rm shock}$ ($\simeq 10^{11.8}\,{\rm M_\odot}$ independent of redshift) marks the mass above which shocks can efficiently heat incoming baryons.
-Above $M_{\rm shock}$ the cold accretion can still occur at higher redshifts through cold, collimated streams for halos with $M_{\rm DM}<M_{\rm stream}$, with $M_{\rm stream}$ boundary evolving with redshift from $\sim 10^{12.5}\,{\rm M_\odot}$ at $z=2$ to $\sim 10^{13.5}\,{\rm M_\odot}$ at $z=3$.
-Converting from halo to stellar masses using the prescription of \citet{Behroozi_2013}, \citet{Daddi_2022} shows in their Figure\,2 that the $M_{\rm shock}$-$M_{\rm stream}$ boundary is in remarkable agreement with the redshift evolution of the SFR-$M_\ast$ turnover mass $M_0$ (increasing exponentially towards higher redshifts; Equation\,\ref{eq:pars}).
-This suggests that the flattening of the SFR-$M_\ast$ relation, at a given redshift, is most likely caused by the suppression of the cold-gas feeding of the galaxy, which effectively decreases its molecular gas fraction.
-At the same time, \citet{Daddi_2022} points out that this process is not equivalent to quenching, describing galaxies with very low amounts of SFR, for which additional processes are required, most likely candidates of which include mergers and AGNs.
-Flattening of the main sequence at $M_\ast>M_0$ gives a relatively small increase in SFR for large increase in stellar mass.
-Provided that main-sequence galaxies lie on the integrated SK relation, small increase in SFR gives small increase in molecular gas mass, causing the molecular gas fractions above $M_0$ to decrease significantly, consistent with the above scenario.
-However, \citet{Schreiber_2016} found that flattening of the star-forming main sequence at $z\sim 1$ is not caused by the decrease of the molecular gas fraction but rather the significant drop in the star-forming efficiency, with only a small change in the $f_{\rm gas}$.
+Flattening of the MS at $M_\ast>M_0$ gives a relatively small increase in SFR for a large increase in stellar mass.
+Provided that MS galaxies lie on the integrated SK relation, a small increase in SFR gives a small increase in molecular gas mass, causing the molecular gas fractions above $M_0$ to decrease significantly, consistent with the above scenario.
+However, \citet{Schreiber_2016} found that flattening of the star-forming MS at $z\sim 1$ is caused not by the decrease in the molecular gas fraction but rather by the significant drop in the star-forming efficiency, with only a small change in $f_{\rm gas}$.
 For galaxy stellar masses above the bending mass, the large increase in $M_\ast$ gives only a small increase in SFR.
 A small change in $f_{\rm gas}$ would imply that the corresponding molecular gas mass should also significantly increase.
-This is inconsistent with the finding of \citet{Wang_2022}, that all the star-forming galaxies lie on the SK relation, where ${\rm SFR}\propto M_{\rm gas}^{1.13}$, since small increase in SFR above $M_0$ for main-sequence galaxies should give similarly small rise in the molecular gas mass (and hence large decrease in $f_{\rm gas}$).
-A near-constant gas fraction above $M_0$ would, therefore, suggest that the main-sequence galaxies at these large masses should lie below the SK relation.
+This is inconsistent with the finding of \citet{Wang_2022} that all the SFGs lie on the SK relation, where ${\rm SFR}\propto M_{\rm gas}^{1.13}$, since a small increase in the SFR above $M_0$ for MS galaxies should give similarly small rise in the molecular gas mass (and hence large decrease in $f_{\rm gas}$).
+A near-constant gas fraction above $M_0$ would therefore suggest that the MS galaxies at these large masses should lie below the SK relation.
 More work, with larger samples, is clearly required to resolve this inconsistency.